 Living in the remote Methow Valley, we’re accustomed to not having a wide array of services available to us.
 For the time being, that extends to natural burial options.
 So what to do if you’d like to be buried close to home, but want to do so as naturally as possible?

-These ideas can help make a burial greener.
+These ideas can help make a traditional burial greener.

 One option for making a traditional burial greener is to do away with embalming.
 This typically means you need to burial the individual within a few days, and/or that you might not have an open casket service.